CatoTheYounger97/vitaDB_themes/README.md

 - Themes can be submitted as a Pull Request or uploaded to #vitadb channel in the Vita Nouva Discord.
 - Pull Request should be submitted as a named folder containg the following (see the themes folder in the repo for examples):

+### Please submit your theme folderwith the following:
 | Theme Folder Contents           | Description |
 | :---                            |    :---    |
 | preview.png  | A screen shot of your theem applied in VitaDB Downloader app.    |